almogbaryossef/CSE15L-lab-reports-fa22/Lab-Report-2-Week-3.md

     }
 }
 ```

-When first opening the link generated, it leads us to the following web:
+Which methods in your code are called
+What the values of the relevant arguments to those methods are, and the values of any relevant fields of the class
+If those values change, how they change by the time the request is done processing

+We first enter in the terminal "javac SearchEngine.java and Server.java" in order to compile the program.
+We then enter "java SearchEngine 4893" (where 4893 is a random port number chosen for this exercise).
+This calls the main method in SearchEngine which takes in as an argument the number provided and creates a new server with that port and a StringHandler (which handles the path and any other parts of the link hat may be present), and returns the link to that server.
+Since there is no path (simply a hidden "/"), the handleRequest mathod in StringHandler simply returns "Text:".
+The link leads to the following web:
 ![Image](https://user-images.githubusercontent.com/47935429/195967456-773e1b46-f297-45eb-acac-f52edfa28ee2.png)

-Then, if we want to add an item "apple," we use the add method which is recognized as /add (path), and enter the query as the element we want to add (s=apple).  we get the following:
+At this point, we might decide that we want to add some fuit to the list.
+In order to do that, we would need to add a path and a query to the link that would be recognized by StringHandler.
+I designed my StringHandler so it has the handleRequest method, so when the path is "/add", the first argument (which should be a string) of the query would be added to a list ("l") that contains all fruit added.
+In order to confirm that the fuit has been added, for instance we can add "apple", the text change to Added every time we use "/add" correctly.
+Below is an example of adding the item "apple" to l, and we can see that instead of "Text:" there is "Added", which assures us that "apple" is now in l.
 ![Image](https://user-images.githubusercontent.com/47935429/195967494-100344d3-5875-4349-9989-27a1b4569011.png)

-I have added a few more items: banana, pineapple, and another apple.
+Using the method above, I kept the path /add and changed the parameter to be different fuit that I wanted to add to l: banana, pineapple, and another apple.
+Every time handleRequest is called (every time we reload the web), it goes through the possible valid paths until it finds "/add", and then it follows the steps for this "if" case.
+The first argument (second parameter, tecnically, since s is the first parameter) that is stored in parameters(1) is the item we add, and changed every time we change the item (the String input in the query).
 ![Image](https://user-images.githubusercontent.com/47935429/195967503-947d10fa-311c-4ba6-a8a9-46ed5135c1ae.png)

-Next, we can use the search method to get all items that contain the sequence of letters "app."
-The path is identified as /search, and the query contains what we are searching for: s=app.
+Next, we can use the search method to get all items that contain a specific substring chosen by us.
+The String may be in one or more of the items in "l", and the search method would return all items that contain the given string.
+If none of the items contain the string, then no items will be returned.
+In the screenshot below I chose to use the String "app".
+The handleRequest method identifies the path as "/search", and then goes through the array list "l" and adds to a String variable all the items that contain the argument "app" (which is found in the query).
+Finally, it returns the String containing the appropriate items.
+Below is the result:
 ![Image](https://user-images.githubusercontent.com/47935429/195967510-a2f7be5c-8670-4a78-a4e3-a04377c99066.png)

-Also, to make sure that everything I have added is indeed in the list, I searched for all items that have the letter "a."
+Also, to make sure that everything I have added is indeed in the list, I searched for all items that have the letter "a".
 ![Image](https://user-images.githubusercontent.com/47935429/195967517-d24fe52c-6d40-4369-81c4-33340b378662.png)